chasrickarby/CelebNameGame/README.md

 # Notes:
-* There’s more stuff in the app component than I’d like
+* There’s more stuff in the app component than I’d like ** The same can be said for the match containers component, it got a little messy as I went and should have been component-ized
 * The user login should really be backed by something like a db ** Persistant
 * the user login would be nice if it had a password option